-This simple act is restoring your mind-body connection, that is, bringing your mind back to your body.
+This simple act is restoring your mind-body connection, that is, bring your mind back to your body.

-You might do this each time your phone rings, you take a mindful breath in and out before answering, for example.
+You might do this each time your phone rings, you take a mindful breath in and our before answering, for example.

 You could simply say each time you walk up stairs you will do this, or each day on the way to or home from work.

 3 – Mindful consumption – drinking a cup of tea or glass of water gives you another opportunity to bring your mind back to your body and practice mindfulness.

 With each sip hold the liquid in your mouth for a second, become fully aware of it and follow it down as you swallow.